aghogwarts/gitcal/README.md

 Exit codes: `0` success/help (including empty results), `1` failure or incomplete results, `2` invalid command usage.

-## Intentional limits of this increment
+## Current limitations

 A repository belongs to one group, so overlapping categories are not expressible.
 There is no persistent cache or automatic dependency-folder exclusion, so the first visit to each month re-reads every selected repository;
 the grid does not scroll itself. `scan` and `history` still take exactly one folder.
 Large directory trees may take time to scan.
-Bare repositories are not discovered because this increment looks for working checkouts with a `.git` marker.
+Bare repositories are not discovered because discovery looks for working checkouts with a `.git` marker.
 Separate worktrees appear separately in `scan`, while `activity` and `calendar` deduplicate their commits.
 Moving or renaming a repository on disk leaves its saved group behind, pointing at the old path.
 Identities match by email only; a co-author or a name-only match is not detected, and there is no interactive picker for identities yet, only the `identities` command.
-All commands have been run natively on Windows; macOS still needs verification.
+All commands have been run natively on Windows; macOS still needs native terminal verification.

+## Deferred performance work

+These improvements are deliberately postponed until after the first public release.
+The existing `--timings` option provides separate discovery, Git history, other-work, total, and slowest-repository measurements for evaluating them.

+- Persist repository history metadata between launches instead of keeping only the current six-view in-memory cache.
+- Key cached history by repository and `HEAD`, invalidating it when the checked out history changes.
+- Reuse discovered repository paths between launches, with `r` remaining the explicit way to rescan.
+- Show progress during an uncached discovery and history read without making static or redirected output noisy.

+Any persistent cache must remain an optimisation: deleting it must be safe, and `r` must continue to guarantee a fresh read.

+## Optional future features

+These are possible extensions rather than requirements for the initial release:

+- configurable Monday or Sunday week starts;
+- an interactive identity manager alongside the repository picker;
+- detection and cleanup of saved paths after repositories are moved or deleted;
+- optional automatic exclusions for dependency and generated-code folders;
+- multiple groups or tags per repository;
+- branch selection or activity across all local branches;
+- discovery of bare repositories;
+- JSON or CSV export for integrations and personal analysis; and
+- configurable colours, cell density, and other calendar display preferences.

-## Verification for this increment
+## Verification

-See [docs/VERIFICATION.md](docs/VERIFICATION.md) for the checks performed on this increment and their limits.
+See [docs/VERIFICATION.md](docs/VERIFICATION.md) for the checks performed on the project and their limits.

 ## Learn the code